 All volunteer projects in Guatemala are available:

 - Between January and December.
-It is worth mentioning that this within the school period of Guatemala.
+It’s worth mentioning that this is within the school period of Guatemala.

 Volunteer programs in Guatemala begin on Mondays of each month.

-Classes are regularly with children between 5 and 15 years old.
+Classes are normally attended by children between the ages of 5 and 15.

-Volunteers who participate in projects in Guatemala stay with families selected by the organization.
-In the families, apart from offering a safe, comfortable place with rooms shared with other volunteers of the same gender, shared bathrooms, common areas, they welcome you with open arms and as one more member of the family.
+Volunteers who participate in our projects in Guatemala stay with host families selected by the organization.
+The families offer a safe, comfortable place with rooms shared with other volunteers of the same gender, shared bathrooms and common areas.
+They will welcome you with open arms and treat you as another member of the family.

 Accommodation with the selected host family includes the following:

-The 3 meals from Monday to Friday.
+3 daily meals from Monday to Friday.
 On Saturdays only breakfast is provided and Sunday meals are not included.
 If you require a special diet for health reasons, the family will be notified.

 Meals are not included during the following celebrations:

-Adventure Volunteer encourages people over the age of 18 who wish to do their bit by helping others.
-The projects we work on are adapted to volunteers who want to travel alone, in groups of friends, families, university students and in couples.
+Adventure Volunteer encourages people over the age of 18 to spend a bit of their time helping others.
+The projects we work on are adapted to volunteers who want to travel alone, in groups of friends, families, university students and couples.
 If you are 17 years old, you can participate with the permission of your parents or legal guardian.

-- You must be a committed person, as you actively participate in educational and social activities that require your commitment.
+- Willing to actively participate in educational and social activities that require your commitment.

-- Willingness and ability to work in a team.
-It is important, as you will work with other volunteers and people from different cultures.
+- Capable of working in a team.
+This is important, as you will be working with other volunteers and people from different cultures.

-- In your volunteering you meet people with limited resources, different lifestyles and different work rhythms, so be empathetic.
+- Be empathetic as during your volunteering you will meet people with limited resources, different lifestyles and different work rhythms.

-- As a volunteer you must be flexible.
+- As a volunteer you will also have to be flexible.